pypa/packaging.python.org/source/specifications/core-metadata.rst

 by this package.

-The format of a requirement string is identical to that of a module or package name usable with the ‘import’ statement, optionally followed by a version declaration within parentheses.
+The format of a requirement string is identical to that of a module or package name usable with the ``import`` statement, optionally followed by a version declaration within parentheses.

 A version declaration is a series of conditional operators and version numbers,